-The UW Health Sciences Interprofessional Education Initiative is designed to integrate teaching and learning across the six health sciences schools in order to transform the curriculum, re-imagine classroom facilities and reshape pedagogical approaches to health sciences training, education and research.
+Interprofessional education (IPE) integrates teaching and learning across the UW's six health sciences schools.
+The goal is to transform the curriculum, re-imagine classroom facilities, and reshape pedagogical approaches to health sciences training, education and research.
 The initiative is spearheaded by the UW Board of Health Sciences Deans, representing dentistry, medicine, nursing, pharmacy, public health and social work.
 This innovative collaboration supports a cross-discipline, team-based learning experience for all health sciences students.

-Here are three case studies highlighting benefits of an interprofessional education:
+Here are some case studies highlighting benefits of an interprofessional education:

 - Being the first: The UW health sciences schools are the first in the country to offer an interprofessional course on homelessness for UW students through Medex Northwest.

 - Ask big questions: The IPE process encourages students to ask big questions about specific health issues, such as tooth decay in children as explored in this IPE session.